PsyPhy/GripGraspISS/Source Code/GraspInstructionTypesetting/K-K6.md

 HEADER( *__Step 6: Check Response__* )

-- In some of the trials two lines of target balls will appear -- one for the target and one for the response -- allowing you to verify whether or not you correctly aligned your hand to the target.
+- In some of the trials a line of target balls will be projected from your hand towards the targets, allowing you to verify whether or not you correctly your hand was correctly aligned.

 CENTER( IMAGE(Figures_Instructions/K-K/K-K.009.jpg, 300) )

+CENTER( *Need to change pictures if we stay with projectiles.* )